hyriver/pygeoogc/README.rst

 `WFS <https://en.wikipedia.org/wiki/Web_Feature_Service>`__.

 You can try using PyGeoOGC without installing it by clicking on the binder badge below the PyGeoOGC banner.
-A Jupyter notebook instance with PyGeoOGC installed, will be launched on yout web browser.
-Then, you can check out ``docs`` directory for example notebooks or create a new one and start coding!
+A Jupyter notebook instance with Hydrodata and PyGeoOGC installed, will be launched in yout web browser and you can start coding!

-Moreover, requests for additional databases or functionalities can be submitted via `issue tracker <https://github.com/cheginit/pygeoogc/issues>`__.
+Moreover, requests functionalities can be submitted via `issue tracker <https://github.com/cheginit/pygeoogc/issues>`__.